 Tenancy following pupillage

 If you are selected for tenancy, you will become a member of one of the most progressive and respected sets at the bar and will soon develop a busy practice within Chambers' core areas.
+You can expect your first year's earnings as a junior tenant to be in the region of £80,000 to £100,000.

 Many junior and some senior tenants maintain a deliberately broad practice as they develop into seasoned lawyers who are able to turn their hand to all aspects of work within Chambers.